Blakkis/Wastadium/README.md

 TODO:
   - Add more textures
-  - Enable enemies to shoot the player (Nearly Complete)
-  - Make armor effect bar (Also add armor calculation to damage calculations)
   - Finetune the enemies, weapons
-  - Add the final frame after the campaign is done
   - Fix the rating system
   - Fix the AoE
   - Build a campaign